 This slippage can narrow the spinal canal and put pressure on the spinal cord.
 This narrowing of the spinal canal is called spinal stenosis and is a common problem in patients with DS.

-In spondylolysis, a fracture often occurs at the pars interarticularis.
+In spondylolysis, a fracture often occurs interarticularis.

 One of the bones in your lower back can break and this can cause a vertebra to slip forward.
 The break most often occurs in the area of your lumbar spine called the pars interarticularis.